 As the saying goes, there’s someone out there for everyone.
 We happen to feel the same way about public libraries.
-They hear out your requests, support all your niche interests, and always give you space or quiet time when you need it.
+They listen to your requests, support your niche interests, and always give you quiet time when you need it.

-Your first speed dating match: Varina Area Library ( ~15 minutes east of downtown Richmond).
+Your first speed dating match: Varina Area Library in Henrico County (~15 minutes east of downtown Richmond).

 Three words to describe: